 Both of these groups can only stay temporarily under one’s guardianship.

 “Test the orphans until they reach the marriageable age.
 Then if you perceive in them sound judgment, release their property to them.
 Do not consume their property excessively and quickly, for that they will grow up and take it back.
 The rich should behave honestly (by not spending their wealth), and the poor should consume only as much as what is fair.
 Bring witnesses when you release their property to them.
 Allah is sufficient to call to account.”
 (An-Nisa/ The Women 4:6)

 As for the war captives, Allah commands:

 These two types of people have some limited time to spend with their guardians.
-They are to be taken to homes and treated like one of the household in this period.
+They are to be taken to homes and treated like a person of that household in this period.

-So, this expression is by no means an indication to slavery or concubinage.
+So, this expression is by no means an indication of slavery or concubinage.